colombofish/obsidian/Express.md

 });
 *install body parser*
 *__ and then use app.post("/submit", (req, res) => () {}) to handle the post request through app.use(bodyParser.urlencoded({ extended: true }));*
+Basically, anything put through the form (any number of key/value pairs, will be sent in the body as an object) Commonly used logging middleware is 'morgan'
+=> Next module Logger